bogzbonny/yeehaw/_TODO.md

      - CAN'T easily integrate in Taffy low-level API with EO due to ownership constraints... could build the basic tree with each new context and or element change then set all the taffy locations...
 PAIN IN THE
+       - use the taffy high level API
+          - taffy recompute logic to take place in the drawing function
+          - track the last size, only recompute the taffy tree on size changes OR taffy style change event (create a new EventResponse Type)
+             - this response type would effect a "dirty" flag which would exist at the cui level.
+          - each element would have a taffy type which is taffy::Style and taffy::Layout.
+The layout would get recomputed and set after each taffy tree computation.
+          - each element organizer would need to have a helper function for helping to compute the taffy tree such that it could be called into to add leaf nodes ect.
      - I THINK it only makes sense to only use taffy optionally within an element and keep using the Dynamic-Location.
 There is a lot of weird stuff that enforcing taffy globally makes us do.